veertuinc/packer-plugin-veertu-anka/README.md

 }
 ```

-This will create a base VM template using the `.app` you specified in `installer_app` with a name like `anka-packer-base-macos`.
+This will create a "base" VM template using the `.app` you specified in `installer_app` with the name `anka-packer-base-macos`.
 Once the VM has been successfully created, it will push that VM to your default registry with the `veertu-registry-push-test` tag.

+> If you didn't specify `vm_name`, we would automatically pull it from the installer app and create a name like `anka-packer-base-11.4-16.6.01`.

 > When using `installer_app`, you can modify the base VM default resource values with `disk_size`, `ram_size`, and `vcpu_count`.
-Otherwise, defaults will be used.
+Otherwise, defaults (see below) will be used.

+> **However, hw_uuid, port_forwarding_rules, and several other configuration settings are ignored for the created "base" vm.** We recommend using the `veertu-anka-vm-clone` builder to modify these values.

 You can also skip the creation of the base VM template and use an existing VM template: